k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/11_LDAP_interface.md

 # LDAP Interface

-The LDAP interface type defines the communication details with LDAP.
+The LDAP interface type defines the communication details with LDAP service provider.

 To create a new LDAP interface, do the following: